-During the twentieth century the life expectancy grew from an average of 47 years to about 70-80 years, in part because of improved healthcare and hygiene as well as the development of antibiotics and vaccines.
-In some places even greater incidence of extraordinary life spans has even been observed, like the Okinawan Japanese, who have the highest number of centenaries in the world.
+During the 20th century the life expectancy grew from an average of 47 years to about 70-80 years, in part because of improved healthcare and hygiene as well as the development of antibiotics and vaccines.
+In some places even greater incidence of extraordinary life spans has even been observed, like the Japanese from Okinawa, who have the highest number of centenaries in the world.

 This cannot be explained by the same improvements that led to the extension of life expectancy elsewhere in the world.
 The quest to unveil the reasons behind their increased longevity has captured the mind of biogerontologists, who have spent decades investigating the causes, mechanisms and consequences of aging.
 Dr. Aubrey de Grey, the leader of the strategies for engineered negligible senescence (SENS) foundation, suggests that